 Anything important we need to know about safety razors?

 I think there are some women that are nervous to try.
 I was nervous before my first time then after I did it I was like, seriously, what was the fuss about!?!
-The blade is barely exposed and it not too different to a regular razor.
+The blade is barely exposed and is not too different from a regular razor.
 The main difference is the weight of it – you don’t need to push down and apply lots of pressure, just go slow and gentle your first time and you can’t go wrong.

 These big razor companies often make a loss on a razor sale knowing they make an absolute fortune on cartridge refills and I think it’s about time we took back control.
 You can buy 100 refills for a safety razor for about $20 – that’s 2-3 years worth of shaving!

 Do you have any new products or exciting updates in the pipeline?